 But how to make sure you have the correct data?
 It’s easy when you want to give a holiday as a Christmas gift to your husband.
 Just take a sneak peak inside the passport.
 But when the travel documents aren’t available, you have to come up with another plan.

 I simply asked my mom to send me a photo of my dad’s passport.
 And I flat out lied to my brother to get his information.
 I said I’d gotten a new passport and showed it via WhatsApp.
 I asked him what his passport looked like and he send a screenshot of the passport right over.
 Thank you!

 For myself, I easily stay in a 6-bed mixed dorm.
 As long as it’s cheap, I do not care that much.
 But other people might not like hostels that much.

-If you send your grandparents away as a gift for their 50th wedding anniversary, you want them to stay some place nice and romantic.
+If you send your grandparents away as a gift for their 50th wedding anniversary, you want them to stay some place nice, accessible and romantic.

 For my brother’s trip to Porto, I knew the hotel had to be comfortable.
 As he’s almost 6ft7 tall, I booked a boutique hotel with extra-large beds.
 It was a bit of a gamble as the hotel didn’t have many reviews.

 But when I received the confirmation with “extra-long bed” in the comment section, I knew it would be a hit.
 I knew he’d sleep comfortable in Porto.
 Curious where I’d sent them, check the guest house Faria Guimares in Porto centre.

 Free the calendar

 Now you have to free the calendar.
 It’s great that you want to send your parents away on a romantic Valentine’s weekend, but they might already have plans of their own.